j99tech/j99tech.github.io/_posts/2026-06-13-baltics-2026-warsaw.md

 ## Food

 Unsurprisingly (to anyone that knows me), I kept things cheap.
 I made sandwiches for lunch and cooked for evening meals.
-I had a varying combinations of polish sausage, nduja, cheese pierogi, gnocchi, pasta sauce and jalepenos.
+I had a varying combinations of polish sausage, nduja, cheese pierogi, gnocchi, pasta sauce and jalapenos.
 It's fair to say it's not really an ideally balanced diet, so I'm hoping increased cooking options will help in the next city.

 ## Footy